 A Leadership Die is expended when you use it.
 You regain all of your expended Leadership Dice when you finish a short or long rest.

-As a bonus action, you can expend a number of Leadership Dice (up to your per turn limit) to mark a hostile creature within 60 feet of you.
+As a bonus action, you can expend a number of Leadership Dice (up to your per turn limit) rally your allies to attack a hostile creature within 60 feet of you.

-On the next damage roll made against this target by an ally before the start of your next turn, add the Leadership Dice spent to the damage roll, and the attacking creature regains hit points equal to amount rolled on the Leadership Dice.
+The next time damage is rolled against that target by an allied creature before the start of your next turn, they can add the Leadership Dice to the damage roll, and the attacking creature regains hit points equal to amount rolled on the Leadership Dice.

-As a bonus action, you can expend a number of Leadership Dice (up to your per turn limit) to mark a hostile creature within 60 feet of you.
+As a bonus action, you can expend a number of Leadership Dice (up to your per turn limit) to create openings against a hostile creature within 60 feet of you.

 You can spend a Leadership Die to take the Help action as a bonus action on your turn.
 When you use the Help action to aid an ally in attacking a creature, the target of that attack can be within 30 feet of you, rather than within 5 feet of you, if the target can see or hear you

-Starting at 3rd level, you gain proficiency one of the Persuasion, Intimidation, Insight or Investigation.
+Starting at 3rd level, you gain proficiency in one of the following skills: Persuasion, Intimidation, Insight or Investigation.
 If you are already proficient in the skill you select, your proficiency bonus is doubled for any ability check you make that uses that skill.